Blazor Charts

 git clone https://github.com/Misfits-Rebels-Outcasts/Blazor-Charts.git

-Add a reference from the BlazorProject to the specific Blazor Charts Library.
+Add a reference from the BlazorProject to specific Blazor Charts Library.
 Go to the BlazorProject folder, edit the BlazorProject.csproj and add in the following:

 <Project...>